Irish Wolfhounds Wrap Up First Ever Short Track World Tour Event

 Senior Men – Ryan McAnuff (County Antrim), Sean McAnuff (County Antrim), Liam O’Brien (County Cavan)

-The Ice Skating Association of Ireland (ISAI) is pleased to announce the appointment of Deirdre Costello as ISAI Child Safety Officer.
+The Ice Skating Association of Ireland (ISAI) is pleased to announce the appointment of Deirdre Costello as ISAI National Child Officer.

 O’Brien Sets Two National Record To Close Out Season At Worlds